minyez/mykit/roadmap.md

     - [x] eigenvalue unit argument
     - [ ] export to data file
     - [ ] return a `Dos` object by specifying a smearing
+    - Visualize a band
+        - [ ] choose spin component to plot
+        - [ ] if kpath is detected, compute lengths of line segments as plotting x
+        - [ ] allow to draw the projections for selected compenents on atoms of selected bands if projections are available
+            - [ ] raise error if no projection is available
+            - [ ] drawn as dots on the band, with radius representing the value of projections
+            - [ ] drawn as a fill centered on the band, with width representing the value of projections
+        - [ ] keyword argument to choose to return a Matplotlib/Mayavi/Grace object

 ### `dos` module